Probate Q&A Series

 First, check your mailing receipt and tracking information.
 If you used certified, registered, or priority mail, contact the United States Postal Service to locate the package.
 Ask for a delivery confirmation report.
 If USPS confirms non-delivery, they can initiate a trace to recover or confirm the loss.

-2. Notify the Clerk of Superior Court
+2. Notify the Probate Court

 3. Prepare and File Replacement Documents